Online EM Algorithm for Hidden Markov Models: Application to Gaussian HMMs

-Note that the comparison between Figure~\ref{fig:ion_batch} and Figure~\ref{fig:ion_comp1} is not meant to be fair in terms of computing time, as shown by Table~\ref{tab:cpu}\footnote{The MATLAB/OCTAVE code used for the simulations is very simple and will be made available from the web.
+The comparison between Figures~\ref{fig:ion_batch} and~\ref{fig:ion_comp1} is not meant to be fair in terms of computing time, as shown by Table~\ref{tab:cpu}\footnote{The MATLAB/OCTAVE code used for the simulations is very simple and is available as supplementary material.
 It is mostly vectorized, except for a loop through the observations, and hence it is expected that the differences in running times are indeed representative, despite the use of an interpreted programming language.}.
 The 50 batch EM iterations used to produce Figure~\ref{fig:ion_batch} take about 10 to 40, depending on the implementation of batch EM, times longer than for the corresponding online estimates of Figure~\ref{fig:ion_comp1}.
 Being fair in this respect would have mean using just five batch EM iterations which, as can be guessed from Figure~\ref{fig:ion_limit_em}, is not competitive with online EM, even for the smallest sample sizes.
 Note that a different option would have been to also consider running the online EM algorithm several times on the same batch data, following \cite{neal:hinton:1999}.
-In the case of hidden Markov models however, this way of using the online EM algorithm for fixed sample maximum likelihood estimation of the parameters appears to be less straightforward than in the case of i.i.d. data and has not been considered.
+In the case of hidden Markov models however, this way of using the online EM algorithm for fixed-sample maximum likelihood estimation of the parameters appears to be less straightforward than in the case of i.i.d. data and has not been considered.

 The two batch EM implementations featured in Table~\ref{tab:cpu} correspond, respectively, to the use of the recursive form of smoothing based on Proposition~\ref{prop:recursive} and to the usual forward-backward form of smoothing.
 The former implementation is obviously related to the online EM algorithm, which explains that both of them lead to rather similar running times.
 As discussed in Section~\ref{sec:discuss}, due to the fact that the whole $m \times m$ transition matrix $q$ is here used as a parameter, the numerical complexity of the online EM algorithm and of the recursive implementation of batch EM scale as $m^4$, compared to $m^2$ only for the batch EM algorithm when implemented with forward-backward smoothing.
 Hence, it is to be expected that the forward-backward implementation of batch EM would be even more advisable for models with more than $m=2$ states.
 On the other hand, when $m$ is large it is usually not reasonable to parameterize the transition matrix $q$ by its individual entries.